Nightmares on Elm Street: Plot

-Alice's words stirs Neil's body, who says she needs to go into the dream world to link up with Nancy.
+Alice's words stir Neil's body, who says she needs to go into the dream world to link up with Nancy.
 Alice convinces Yvonne to drug her unconscious.
 Devonne enters the hospital only moments after with a machinegun, slaughtering her way to get to Alice, but Yvonne shoots her fatally in the chest before she can kill Alice.
 In the dream world, Alice meets up with Neil.
 Freddy tries to kill them by shattering all the glass in the "dream church" from the films, but Nancy saves them.
 In the dream world, Alice becomes her namesake Alice in Wonderland and encounters Freddy as a macabre version of the White Rabbit, while Nancy is interrupted by her father Donald's spirit.
-Neil joins up with his former patients, the "Dream Warriors", who resides in a sort of pocket universe within the dream world.
+Neil joins up with his former patients, the "Dream Warriors", who reside in a sort of pocket universe within the dream world.
 Jacob encounters his father Dan Jordan's spirit in the dream world.

 Devonne enters a "dying dream" state and rejoins Freddy in the dream world.
 Dan explains that Freddy will bring him back if Jacob helps Freddy escape the confines of Springwood.
-Donald shots Nancy in the head due to Freddy's torment being too horrible for him to endure, and if he were to agree to kill his daughter, Freddy might release him from his bondage.
+Donald shoots Nancy in the head due to Freddy's torment being too horrible for him to endure, and if he were to agree to kill his daughter, Freddy might release him from his bondage.
 Nancy however restores herself and says that she's changed, and that she can offer him his salvation.
 She frees the aspect of him that Freddy had imprisoned and sends his now complete spirit off to some unknown plane and continues.
 Alice goes through more Alice in Wonderland-themed vistas, and is eventually overpowered by Freddy in the guise of the Jabberwocky, while Neil leaves the Dream Warriors' pocket dimension and continues.
 Nancy tries to talk Jacob out of helping Freddy, pointing out that he was the one who killed Dan in the first place, but she has now entered Freddy's place and he now has power over her too.
-Devonne, finally realizing that Freddy was never going to keep his words and that she was only ever a pawn to him, turns against him and sides with Neil, Nancy and Dan in attacking Freddy.
+Devonne, finally realizing that Freddy was never going to keep his word and that she was only ever a pawn to him, turns against him and sides with Neil, Nancy and Dan in attacking Freddy.
 After Freddy's temporary defeat, Jacob uses his psychic powers to put his father Dan's spirit into Neil Gordon's body, who had rather wanted to join Nancy in "the Beautiful Dream".
-The three prepares to leave Springwood for good, with Alice asking Yvonne to come with them and leave the nightmares behind for good.
+The three prepare to leave Springwood for good, with Alice asking Yvonne to come with them and leave the nightmares behind for good.
 Freddy is shown to reconstitute himself in the last panel.